rudrankriyam/Glimpsify/README.md

 3. Open the DMG and drag Glimpsify.app to your Applications folder
 4. Launch from Applications or Spotlight

+**Note**: Official releases are code-signed and notarized by Apple for security.

 ### Build from Source

 1. Clone the repository